Hotel McAlpin: JEMB and Property Markets Group ownership

 JEMB Realty, controlled by Morris Bailey and Joseph Jerome, bought the McAlpin in August 1999 for $150 million and renamed it Herald Towers.
 The rebranding coincided with the revitalization of the neighborhood around Herald Square.
 The McAlpin had 290 rent-regulated apartments and 403 market-rate apartments at the time.
 JEMB planned to spend $10 million on renovating common rooms; refurbishing vacant studio apartments and one-bedroom units; and converting 70 units into furnished apartments for corporations.
 JEMB Realty attempted to sell Herald Towers in 2003 to Property Markets Group, but the two companies became involved in a legal dispute.
 As part of a settlement, Property Markets Group agreed to convert the apartments to condominiums, and JEMB agreed to sell the building after the Attorney General of New York approved a condominium offering plan.

 Georgia Malone & Company negotiated to sell Herald Towers for $270 million in 2005.
 Property Markets Group took over the upper stories, while JEMB retained control of the storefronts at the building's base.
 Property Markets Group had sold 125 condos by early 2006, when more than 70 buyers reneged from their contracts following a revision to the offering plan.
 Amid continuing disputes over the Herald Towers condominium conversion, the New York Supreme Court reviewed the case in June 2006.
 The lawsuit was ultimately settled out of court.
 Around the same time, the attorney general's office began investigating allegations that some of the apartments were illegally being rented out as hotel rooms.
 The condominium conversion was completed in July 2007, and 124 condominiums had been sold by that November.

 After the daughter of U.S. diplomat Eric G. John fell to her death at Herald Towers in 2010, residents expressed concerns that the building was attracting raucous parties and that the building's managers were not preventing such parties.
 The Gap store at the building's base operated until 2018.
 Some tenants had fallen behind on rent payments by 2021, prompting JEMB to sue these tenants.
 This prompted several tenants to file lawsuits in the New York Supreme Court.
 Additionally, in the early 2020s, amid efforts to legalize full-scale gambling in New York, Morris Bailey considered erecting a casino on the site of Herald Towers.
+In 2025, the clothing store Old Navy leased 55000 ft2 on two floors of Herald Towers, relocating its store from 34th Street nearby, and Moomoo also opened a store there.
+During this time, JEMB spent $13 million renovating Herald Towers.
+Blackstone Inc. refinanced the building in September 2025, at which point it was 97% occupied.